• Skip to primary navigation

 Which sous vide sides to make with turkey legs?

-These sous vide brussels sprouts and garlic dill carrots are the perfect side for sous vide turkey legs.
+These sous vide brussels sprouts and garlic dill carrots are the perfect side.
 Want to spice things up?
 Try this chorizo sausage stuffing!

 Another easy way to make turkey is this air fryer turkey breast recipe.
 It’s great for making turkey for a small holiday meal.